randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 ## Alternatives

 #### Implement within the cloud providers instead of Cluster API
-Given that there is an extant implementation in cloud-provider-gcp, this could be extended to all of the cloud providers.
+Given that there is an existent implementation in cloud-provider-gcp, this could be extended to all of the cloud providers.
 However, there are some advantages to making Cluster API responsible for kubelet registration:
 - Cluster API can create the node resource as part of the CSR approval process and apply the relevant taints, labels and roles up front.
 The Kubernetes Cloud Provider contract has no understanding of the desired state of a node.
 - No changes to the assumptions around connectivity between management and workload clusters are required, neither does the signer need to be included as a static pod during control plane instantiation.